For dating-app photos

 After natural lighting, the highest-scoring indoor setup was a three-point lighting system using household items that cost under $50 total.
 The key light was a daylight LED bulb (5600K) in a desk lamp with white paper taped around it as a diffuser, positioned at 45 degrees and 3 feet from my face.
 The fill light was my laptop screen at maximum brightness, angled to reduce under-eye shadows.
 The background separation came from a small LED strip behind me, preventing the flat 'mugshot' look.

-For emergency lighting when natural light isn't available, the most effective single-source setup was a desk lamp bounced off a white wall at 90 degrees to your face direction.
+For emergency lighting when natural light isn't available, the most effective single-source setup is a desk lamp bounced off a white wall at 90 degrees to your face direction.
 This creates soft, directional light that preserves facial structure while avoiding harsh shadows.
 Position the lamp 4-5 feet away and angle it so the bounced light hits your face at roughly 30-45 degrees from your nose direction.
-This setup averaged 7.1/10 in my tests.

 Quick win